- Common Name

 USFWS: Critcally Endangered

-- The Lear's macaw is named after Edward Lear, an artist from the mid 1800s who was famous for painting macaws and creating nonsense rhymes.
+The Lear's Macaw is named after Edward Lear, a 19th century artist who was famous for painting macaws.

-- The Lear's macaw, along with other blue parrots, was exported to Europe as early as the nineteenth century.
-Originally, scientists thought this bird to be a hyacinth or glaucous macaw, or at least a hybrid of the two.
-It was not until 1978 that Helmut Sick, an ornithologist, determined it to be a distinct species.
+These birds were exported to Europe as early as the 19th century.
+Originally, scientists thought this bird was a hyacinth or glaucous macaw, or at least a hybrid of the two.
+It was not until 1978 that Helmut Sick determined it to be a distinct species.

 Ecology and Conservation